 ECHL All-Rookie Team announced

-PRINCETON, N.J. – The ECHL on Wednesday announced its All-Rookie Team for 2010-11 as determined in a vote of ECHL coaches, who were asked to select a goaltender, two defensemen and three forwards.
+PRINCETON, N.J. – The ECHL on Wednesday announced its All-Rookie Team for 2012-13 as determined in a vote of ECHL coaches, broadcasters, media relations directors and media, who were asked to select a goaltender, two defensemen and three forwards.

 A rookie is defined as a player who has played in less than 25 professional games prior to the start of the current season.